Heritage properties: building works and development

 Before you start any works

-If you want to do any work to a heritage listed property you will need to contact the Heritage Branch and discuss what you want to do.
+If you want to do any work to a heritage listed property you will need to contact Heritage NT and discuss what you want to do.

 You may also qualify for free professional advice from a conservation expert.

-The Heritage Branch can give you details on any grants you may qualify for to help pay for the proposed works.
+Heritage NT can give you details on any grants you may qualify for to help pay for the proposed works.

 Read more about grants and other information for heritage property owners.